YakhiniGroup/Methylation/readme.md

 For your convenience, we supplied sample files in the res folder for format only (to keep them small, they do not contain all the genes, but you can use them as mock training in (2) below).
 You should adhere to the format according to these files.
 Below is an example of what you would have to supply.
 This is also the default in predict.py.
 The load_model_ID parameter corresponds to which of the models from the paper you would like to use for the prediction (see paper for details, or if you're not sure - please contact us - we will gladly assist!)

+Before running:

+* The project assumes that you are running prediction.py from within the src folder (all paths are relative to src), so cd to src first.
+* Make sure to have an out directory that contains a sub-folder named: "ch3_e_blind" in which you should place the model's weights (obtained from us).

 ### Example
 ```
 ...